An off-season Majorca escape that’s the perfect way to unwind

 This reaction of women choosing celibacy in response to patriarchal cultures and limits on their reproductive and bodily autonomy has spread beyond South Korea.
 In the United States in 2022, a Republican Supreme Court ruled to overturn Roe v.
 Wade which protected the right to abortion.
 Since then, Republicans have been shutting down abortion clinics; have argued that 10-year-old rape victims should be forced to remain pregnant; have tried to imprison women who have had miscarriages and are now claiming that emergency contraception like Plan B does not count as contraception but is in fact considered an abortifacient and should be banned.
 These terrifying actions – which feminists predicted in the wake of Roe being overturned and were called ‘hysterical’ – is one wave of a sweeping anti-woman backlash that has occurred since #MeToo, as feminists are under constant attack from the media and misogynistic movements and influencers are on the rise.

 Young women are feeling the effects of this misogyny in their dating and sex lives.
 In a survey commissioned by BBC Radio 5 Live in 2019, 38% of women aged between 18 and 30 experienced unwelcome acts of aggression during consensual sex.
 Some 38% of women aged between 18 and 39 experienced unwelcome acts of aggression during consensual sex, according to the survey.
 Research company Savanta ComRes questioned 2,002 UK women and found more than a third of respondents said they had been subjected to unwanted slapping, choking, gagging or spitting during sex.
-The research also indicated of those who had experienced violent sexual behaviour, 42% felt pressured, coerced or forced into it.
+The research also indicated that of those who had experienced violent sexual behaviour, 42% felt pressured, coerced or forced into it.

 In the past two years, the threat of deepfake porn has surfaced, with nearly 4,000 celebrities becoming victims of deepfake porn, where creators use their images to non-consensually create pornographic material.
-Recent studies from cybersecurity company ESET show that this form of violation and abuse primarily affects women and two-thirds of women fear it being exploited for it.
+Recent studies from cybersecurity company ESET show that this form of violation and abuse primarily affects women and two-thirds of women fear being exploited for it.

 Against this backdrop, is it any wonder that more and more women are choosing to stop having sex with men?
 Last year, comedian Hope Woodard popularised the term ‘boy sober’ when she revealed that her New Year’s Resolution was to stop having sex with men.
 She explained that she wasn’t using the term ‘celibate’ or ‘incel’ because she was actively choosing to not have sexual activity, and because the word ‘celibate’ has negative connotations.
 “Celibate’ does not sound cool.
 ‘Celibate’ is giving, ‘I’m gonna become a nun!’” she shared in a TikTok clip.
 Woodard later elaborated on the terms ‘boy sober’ and ‘girl sober’ in another video, describing it as giving up dating, romance and sexual activity for a while to ‘be with yourself.’
 Woodard’s idea to focus on herself, rediscover what brings her pleasure and opt out of toxic and increasingly misogynistic dating culture struck a chord with many.